winitzki/scall/tutorial/programming_dhall.md

 in f 10 (id Natural 20)
   -- This is a complete program; it evaluates to 32 of type Natural.
 ```
-One can see that the syntax of Dhall resembles the syntax of ML-family languages (OCaml, Haskell, `F#`, and others).

 See the [Dhall cheat sheet](https://docs.dhall-lang.org/howtos/Cheatsheet.html) for more examples of basic Dhall usage.